ibuioli/rosetta/README.md

   * 0.8.x
   * 0.9.x

-This software is not intended for the translation of large Processing projects to OpenFrameworks.
+**Note:** This software is not intended for the translation of large Processing projects to OpenFrameworks.
 It is recommended to use it like a support tool, and not like a precise traductor.

 ---

 ## How use it

-In order to use or edit the software you need install npm and node packages and it's necessary install Angular-CLI global:
+In order to use or edit the software you need install [npm](https://www.npmjs.com/) and [nodejs](https://nodejs.org/es/) packages.
+With that is necessary install Angular-CLI global:

 ```
 npm install -g @angular/cli